Trek Stache 9.7 2019 Review

 Should I Buy This Bike?

 The Stache 9.7 is a lightweight and speedy hardtail.
 This bike is very good when ridden on the right terrain.
 Riders who want a cross-country inspired bike to cruise fast and relatively smooth trails will love the Stache.
 This bike is an excellent option for those embarking on frequent long-distance rides.
 This fast-rolling and efficient bike is very effective at covering ground with minimal effort.
 It is important to note that riders who encounter significant amounts of euro corners or tight switchbacks will have a tough time with these monstrous wheels.
 They simply feel too big and cumbersome in tight spaces.
 Additionally, if you plan on riding trails with any semblance of substantial rock gardens, you should look elsewhere.
 Seriously.
 The light and stiff frame with relatively upright cross-country geometry is brutal over rocks.
 For $3799, this bike boasts some nice components including a RockShox Pike and a GX Eagle drivetrain.
 Aluminum versions of this bike (with lesser components) start at $1889.

-The Specialized Fuse is a better all-rounder than the Stache.
+The Specialized Fuse 29 is a much more well-rounded hardtail that could easily be used as a daily driver.
 The Fuse cannot come close to matching the pure rolling speed and efficiency of the Stache and it's a few pounds heavier.
 Still, the Specialized is a far more comfortable bike.
 Descending over chatter is substantially more pleasant compared to the Stache.
-The aluminum frame of the Specialized has a bit of forgiving flex built into the chainstays.
-This goes a long way in taking the edge off the brutal nature of a hardtail.
-If you are looking for a hardtail daily driver, we recommend the Fuse.
+The aluminum frame of the Specialized is notably more forgiving than the Stache's carbon frame, and the modern geometry makes is a reasonably good climber and confidence-inspiring on the descents.
 We tested the $2,150 Expert 29 build and we feel it is the best hardtail we've ridden to date.

 The Stache 9.7 has a carbon fiber frame.
 In the Trek lineup, when you see a 9. in front of the model, that indicates a carbon construction.
 This bike runs 29 x 3.0-inch tires with Boost spacing.
 If the rear triangle looks funky, Trek's Midstay incorporates an elevated chainstay on the drive side of the frame.
 This helps create space to fit these massive wheels.